ibm-cloud-docs/bare-metal/bm-activity-tracker-events.md

 {: #bm-view-events}

-The {{site.data.keyword.cloudaccesstrailshort}} events are available in the {{site.data.keyword.cloudaccesstrailshort}} **account domain** that is available in the {{site.data.keyword.Bluemix_notm}} region where the events are generated.
+The {{site.data.keyword.cloudaccesstrailshort}} events are available in the {{site.data.keyword.cloudaccesstrailshort}} **account domain** that is available in the {{site.data.keyword.cloud_notm}} region where the events are generated.
 For more information, see [Viewing account events](/docs/services/cloud-activity-tracker/how-to/manage-events-ui?topic=cloud-activity-tracker-view_acc_events#account_events).

 {{site.data.keyword.cloudaccesstrailshort}} events are automatically forwarded to the {{site.data.keyword.cloudaccesstrailshort}} service